Clara Ali Ghalib’s Life As a Medic

 My ward duties are then followed by a quick coffee break.
 It is important to take a little mental break throughout the day to allow optimal work and a catch up with colleagues!

-Then the bell rings (jokes!) and it is lunch time – my favourite time!
+Then the bell rings (jokes!) and it is lunchtime – my favorite time!
 As a qualified Personal trainer and Sports nutritionist, I love to prepare meals and explore different combinations of food.
 I strongly believe that working a busy schedule that involves a lot of brain power requires appropriate nourishment for continuous energy and happiness.
 Post lunch, I advance to my final role of the day as a dispensary pharmacist.

 When I’m in the dispensary, managing the dispensary floor to ensure all drug requisitions and drug deliveries are on target is essential.
 The dispensary is a busy environment with a team of approximately 15 staff, all exercising excellent communication and team working skills.
 I dispense controlled drugs, parenteral nutrition, and transplant discharge prescriptions.
 I check and oversee the supply of medications that are not stocked on the wards.
 At 5 pm, I am relieved of my pharmacy duties!